autowarefoundation/autoware/localization/autoware_gyro_odometer/README.md

-# gyro_odometer
+# autoware_gyro_odometer

 ## Purpose

-`gyro_odometer` is the package to estimate twist by combining imu and vehicle speed.
+`autoware_gyro_odometer` is the package to estimate twist by combining imu and vehicle speed.

 ## Inputs / Outputs